BrianInGermany/simple_website/_posts/2024-11-03-IT_pancakes.md

 Whatever aids you avail, the first few batches will be hit-or-miss.
 Oh, you'll have some great ones you can post on Instagram-- and you'll have some flat ones more akin to a tortilla than a fluffy buttermilk flapjack.

-The fact remains, the learned instinct necessary for perfect pancakes, Sunday after Sunday, comes only from getting your hands dirty-- again and again.
+The fact remains, the learned instinct necessary for perfect pancakes, Sunday after Sunday, comes from getting your hands dirty-- again and again.

 ---